CesarMiramontesQ/Swift-Programming-for-Beginners/README.md

-# Swift-Programming-for-Beginners
+# Swift Programming for Beginners
-This course is designed to teach you the fundamentals of Swift programming, from basic syntax and data types to more advanced concepts.
+This course is designed to teach you the fundamentals of Swift programming, from basic syntax and data types to more advanced concepts like object-oriented programming and working with APIs.
+You will learn through a combination of lecture and hands-on programming exercises, and by the end of the course, you will have the skills to create your own Swift applications.